vikrantwiz02/DFP-13/02_Introduction_Background.md

 2. **Lack of interactive learning tools** that provide real-time feedback and personalized instruction
 3. **Limited multi-language support** in affordable tactile printing devices
 4. **Absence of tactile graphics conversion** for educational diagrams and images
-5. **No integrated progress tracking** for educators and learners
-6. **Teacher shortage** in special education and braille literacy instruction
+5. **Teacher shortage** in special education and braille literacy instruction

 Traditional braille embossers are expensive, bulky, purely mechanical devices with no pedagogical features.
 Existing assistive technologies lack the integration of modern AI capabilities for personalized learning experiences.